Ranjit2000/Shortify/README.md

-# Shortify
+# Shortzy

-**Shortify** is a URL shortening tool built using **Node.js** and **Express.js**, designed to convert long URLs into shorter, manageable, and trackable links.
+**Shortzy** is a URL shortening tool built using **Node.js** and **Express.js**, designed to convert long URLs into shorter, manageable, and trackable links.
 It includes features such as real-time click tracking and seamless redirection, with a responsive design to ensure compatibility across devices.

 ## Features
 - **URL Shortening**: Converts long URLs into short, easy-to-share links.